Stormy Daniels delivers shocking testimony about Trump, but trial hinges on business records

 Meanwhile, as the threat of jail looms over Trump following his repeated gag order violations, his attorneys are fighting Judge Juan M. Merchan's order and seeking a fast decision in an appeals court.
 If the court refuses to lift the gag order, Trump's lawyers want permission to take their appeal to the state's high court.

-At the same time, they also asked Merchan to modify the order so that Trump could publicly respond to Daniels’ testimony.
-Merchan denied the request, as well as two requests for a mistrial.
+At the same time, they also asked Merchan to modify the order so Trump could publicly respond to Daniels’ testimony and made a second request for a mistrial based on what they argued was her “extremely prejudicial testimony” that has “has nothing to do with the false business records" charges.
+Merchan rejected both.

 “My concern is not just with protecting Ms. Daniels or a witness who has already testified.
-My concern is with protecting the integrity of these proceedings as a whole,” Merchan said.
+My concern is with protecting the integrity of these proceedings as a whole,” Merchan said in refusing to change the gag order.

+Turning away the mistrial request, Merchan said Trump’s lawyers had opened to door to detailed testimony about the alleged sexual encounter when they asserted in their opening statement that no sex had occurred.
+“Your denial puts the jury in the position of choosing who they believe.”

+“The more specificity Ms. Daniels can provide about the encounter, the more the jury can weigh about whether the encounter did occur and if so, whether they choose to credit Ms. Daniels’ story,” Merchan said.

 Trump fumed outside the courtroom at the end of the day.